sugarfrosted/vim-yiddish/README.md

 Install with pathogen by cloning into your bundle folder.

-To access set the shortcuts for toggling language and to compose characters run the command ":call YiddishShortCuts()"after startup or add `let g:YiddishMappings` to your .vimrc file or call it yourself.
+To access set the shortcuts for toggling language and to compose characters use the command `:YiddishSC` after startup or add `let g:YiddishMappings` to your .vimrc file or call it yourself.

 Keymaps based on: http://www.shoshke.net/uyip/qwerty_os_10.htm